nextflow-io/nextflow/docs/config.rst

 Scope `manifest`
 ----------------

-The ``manifest`` configuration scope allows you to define some meta-data information needed when publishing your pipeline project on GitHub, BitBucket or GitLab.
+The ``manifest`` configuration scope allows you to define some meta-data information needed when publishing your pipeline project on GitHub, BitBucket or GitLab, or when running your pipeline.

 The following settings are available: